voxeltycoon/docs/docs/guides/basics/how-to-publish-your-mod.md

 !!! note
     Current implementation is temporary.
 After the release of the game on Steam, we will incorporate Steam Workshop support, so the publishing process may change.

-## Obtain credentials

-If you want to become a publisher, you should obtain credentials so our servers can identify you as an Author.
-We do not have a user interface for registration at the moment, so please contact **@devs** on our [Discord server](//discord.gg/64KPWd5).

-!!! check "EULA"
-    Please ensure that you have read and agreed with our [EULA](//voxeltycoon.xyz/eula) before publishing mods.

-You will receive an `identity.json` file - this is your key to publishing access.
-Put the file into the root of your `Content/` folder.
-Next time the game runs, it will know that you are an Author.

-!!! important
-    Do not share identity file with anyone.
-If you do, any person that has it can publish, update or remove your mods in the Gallery.

 ## Prepare mod for publishing

 ### Add preview image